-The number of Internet users worldwide has skyrocketed since the birth of the World Wide Web in 1990.
+The number of Internet users worldwide has skyrocketed since the birth of the World Wide Web.
 On the 20 December 1990, the world’s first website and server went live at CERN.
 The first ever website was published by the Internet’s creator, Sir Tim Berners-Lee, on 6 August 1991 and in 1993 CERN made the World Wide Web available on a royalty free basis to the public domain.
 By 1993, there were 14 million Internet users worldwide and 130 websites.

 # ARPNET: The Evolution of the Pre-Internet

 Before the World Wide Web there was ARPANET, the first working packet switching network which allowed users to communicate with each other using their computers.
 ARPANET was a major advance in technology made by scientists in the Network Working Group (NWG).
 ARPANET was funded by the Advanced Research Projects Agency (ARPA) which was formed by the government as a part research, part military agency.
 It is thought that the Soviet Union’s launch of Sputnik in 1957 sparked the U.S to form ARPA.
 Dr J.C.R Licklider was one of the trailblazers in moving computers beyond the batch processing computer system and into systems of interactive digital communication (ARPANET).
 Licklider created Information Processing Techniques (IPT), an office he dedicated to researching advancement in computer technologies.
 Notable research outside of ARPA was led by Paul Baron and Thomas Marill.
 What follows is a brief timeline of the major developments to ARPNET:2